peteroupc/peteroupc.github.io/colorgen.md

     METHOD SRGBFromLab(lab)
         xyz=LabToXYZ(lab, 0.9504559, 1.089058)
         return XYZTosRGB(rgb)
-        // Note: For an XYZ conversion for the D50/2-degree reference white,
+        // Note: For an XYZ conversion for the D50 white point,
         // use the following lines instead:
         // xyz= LabToXYZ(lab, 0.9642957, 0.8251046)
         // return XYZTosRGBD50(rgb)